-I love meatballs, and turning them vegan turned out to be easier than I thought.
+I love Vegan Meatballs, they make a great supper.
 I know I should have spent hours coming up with my version of vegan mince.
 And maybe, just maybe, at some point I will experiment with quinoa, lentils, mushrooms, seitan, and seeds.
 But until that day comes, I just grab a couple of packets of vegan mince from Sainsbury’s or Waitrose.

 I like Waitrose as it’s a nice mix of proteins, some of the more soya based vegan minces don’t seem to agree with me.
 The Waitrose mince does have gluten in it, The Meatless Farm from Sainsbury’s has Soya and Pea protein so if you’ve allergies it’s vital to read all the ingredients.
 Adding in a few ingredients to the mince to bind, and pack a bit more flavour in produces a really nice dinner of Vegan Meatballs and Spaghetti.

 The thing with vegan meatballs is that they aren’t as firm as meat ones, so they are best baked, and handled with care.
 Once done they taste great, and mixed with Spaghetti and Tomato sauce they are a fab dinner.
 Add in a side salad and some vegan garlic bread and it’s as close to perfection as you can get.

 I felt that the Vegan Meatballs were best placed on top of the Spaghetti and Tomato sauce, rather than mixed into the sauce as I’d do with a traditional meatball.
 That’s because they are more likely to fall apart, but it works just as well and you get that nice mix of flavours.
 The tomato sauce is our simple, tomato and basil sauce.
 It’s a great sauce to make and freeze for quick pasta dinners.